These unique foam exercise balls are available only at Wehrli Publications!

 - Stand or sit so both arms hang loosely at your sides.
 Do not bend your elbows or wrists.

 - Do this amount before every practice.
-Each week, increase the number of daily squeezes by 5 or 10, never allowing the hands to become too tired or sore.
+Each week, increase the number of daily squeezes by 5 or 10, never allowing the arms to become too tired or sore.

 - A minimum of 100 squeezes should be achieved.
-150 or more squeezes is optional, as long as the hands never become fatigued or sore.
+150 or more squeezes is optional, as long as the arms never become fatigued or sore.
 Maintain the chosen maximum.